aukspot/dles/README.md

 - [Quintessential](https://quintessential.fun) - Solve each of the 5 horizontal words in as few swaps as possible.
 - [Quizmoji](https://quizmoji.com) - Answer each clue with pairs of emojis.
 - [Quordle](https://www.merriam-webster.com/games/quordle/#/) - Solve 4 Wordle puzzles at the same time.
-- [Quotadle](https://quotadle.com) - Daily typing challenge featuring memorable quotes.
 - [Rackdle](https://rackdle.fun) - Try to find the best move in a tournament Scrabble game.
 Your move gets graded based on all possible moves.
 - [RADDLE](https://raddle.quest) - Solve the word ladder by transforming each word in some way, with the scrambled clues as guidance.
-- [Redividers](https://redividers.netlify.app) - Find the word that fits the first blank, then split it to fill in the remaining blank(s).
+- [Redividers - Storylines](https://storylines.redividers.app) - Find the word that fits the first blank, then split it to fill in the remaining blank(s).
 - [regexle.ithea.de](https://regexle.ithea.de) - Guess the secret regular expression by testing sequences of characters.
 - [Reversle](https://reversle.net) - Basically the reverse of Wordle.
 You start with the solution and walk backwards.
 - [Rewordio](https://rewordio.com) - Move stacks of letters between columns to solve the clues.